Travel Nepal

 underline with arrow

-There are a wide range of adventures on offer, ranging from gentler 3-4 day treks through the foothills where you can stay with welcoming local communities, right through to hardcore mountaineering, extreme sports and the iconic 230km Annapurna Circuit.
+There is a wide range of adventures on offer, ranging from gentler 3-4 day treks through the foothills where you can stay with welcoming local communities, right through to hardcore mountaineering, extreme sports, and the iconic 230km Annapurna Circuit.

 With most trailheads easily reached from Pokhara and an excellent trekking infrastructure in place, Annapurna is understandably popular with outdoor-lovers of all abilities.